 The film was announced in 2005 under the working title "Crood Awakening", originally a stop motion animated film being made by Aardman Animations as a part of a five-film deal with DreamWorks Animation.
 John Cleese and Kirk De Micco (Quest for Camelot (1998), Space Chimps (2008)) had been working together on a feature based on Roald Dahl's story The Twits, a project that never went into production.
 DreamWorks got a copy of their script and liked it, and invited Cleese and DeMicco over to take a look at the company's ideas to see if they found something they would like to work with.
 They chose a basic story idea about two cavemen on the run, an inventor and a Luddite, and wrote the first few drafts of the script.
 With the departure of Aardman in beginning of 2007, the rights for the film reverted to DreamWorks, and Cleese went on to other projects.

-The Croods (2013) had its world premiere in the out of completion section at the 63rd Berlin International Film Festival on February 15, 2013; the first full-length animated feature film to be shown at a Berlin International Film Festival.
+The Croods (2013) had its world premiere in the out of competition section at the 63rd Berlin International Film Festival on February 15, 2013; the first full-length animated feature film to be shown at a Berlin International Film Festival.